measurement-factory/anubis/README.md

   mode (see `config::staged_run` and `config::guarded_run`).
 The bot removes this label when either the PR was successfully merged or its staging results are no longer fresh/applicable.
+* `M-abandoned-staging-checks`: Anubis discovered a stale _staging commit_.
+  This usually happens when either the PR state changes (e.g., the author commits new code) or the staging_branch is unexpectedly modified.
+After labeling the PR, the bot ignores any failed or unfinished tests associated with that stale commit.
+This label was added so that the developer observing the PR page on GitHub can be sure that Anubis had a good reason to ignore failed or unfinished staging tests.
+The bot removes this (usually short-lived) label after creating a fresh staging commit for the PR.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
 The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes